 This course examines theories of knowledge and beliefs about the fundamental structure of the cosmos in relation to aspects of the human condition found in the works of the two most influential ancient philosophers, Plato and Aristotle.
 Students study selected primary texts such as the Meno, the Symposium, the Republic and the Timaeus of Plato and the Physics and the Metaphysics of Aristotle.

-PREREQUISITE: One of Philosophy 101, 102, 211, or a course in Classics
+Cross-listed with Classics (cf. Classics 262) PREREQUISITE: One of Philosophy 101, 102, 211, or a course in Classics

-264 RELIGION AND PHILOSOPHY IN CHINA
+264 RELIGION AND PHILOSOPHY IN CHINA See Religious Studies 261

 301 PHILOSOPHY OF SCIENCE